ZIB-IOL/FrankWolfe.jl/docs/src/reference/3_backend.md

 FrankWolfe.TrackingLMO
 ```

-Also see the example "Tracking number of calls to different oracles".
+Also see the example [Tracking, counters and custom callbacks for Frank Wolfe](@ref).

 ## Update order for block-coordinate methods

-Block-coordinate methods can be run with different update order.
-All update order are subtypes of [`FrankWolfe.BlockCoordinateUpdateOrder`](@ref).
-They have to implement the method [`FrankWolfe.select_update_indices`](@ref) which select which blocks to update in what order.
+Block-coordinate methods can be run with different update orders.
+All update orders are subtypes of [`FrankWolfe.BlockCoordinateUpdateOrder`](@ref).
+They have to implement the method [`FrankWolfe.select_update_indices`](@ref) which selects which blocks to update in what order.

 ```@docs
 FrankWolfe.BlockCoordinateUpdateOrder